Ready to refresh your look for the upcoming season? For the biggest impact, start at the top, with your jewelry collection.

-Here are three lessons I learned that might help you organize your jewelry box.
+Here are three lessons I learned that may help you organize your jewelry drawer and jewelry collection with more clarity and intention.

 You’re not just organizing, you’re going deeper: sorting out which of your pieces resonates with you now.
 You’ll be aligning your collection with your current life.
 You’ll fine this clarification is helpful to you in many ways.